holderbaum/resume/resume.md

 Early 2019 my wife and I bootstrapped a company (Holderbaum GmbH) in order to carry out tech conferences in Cologne.
 Since this date we pushed to make the first Think About!
 Conference ([https://think-about.io/](https://think-about/)) happen on May 2019 in Cologne.
-It was a great success and we are looking forward to the next conference in 2020.
+It was a great success and we nearly finished planning for the second iteration in 2020.
+But on March 2020 we had to cancel due to Corona.

 \begin{figure}[H]
 \centering